-As a Pediatric Hospitalist at Tufts Children's Hospital, JoAnna Leyenaar, MD, collaborates with a number of different physicians to treat children who have been admitted to the hospital.
-When she joined Tufts Children's Hospital, Dr. Leyenaar noticed a variation in how hospitalists approach pneumonia, the most common cause of pediatric hospitalizations, and that outcomes have not been well-documented.
+As a Pediatric Hospitalist at Tufts Medical Center, JoAnna Leyenaar, MD, collaborates with a number of different physicians to treat children who have been admitted to the hospital.
+When she joined Tufts Medical Center, Dr. Leyenaar noticed a variation in how hospitalists approach pneumonia, the most common cause of pediatric hospitalizations, and that outcomes have not been well-documented.
 This led Dr. Leyenaar to embark on a research project studying patterns of disease management with the goal of improving the patient experience and outcomes, and ensuring all hospitals are making cost-effective decisions when determining the course of treatment.

 Dr. Leyenaar and her colleagues evaluated 31,684 children under 18 years of age who were admitted to 284 U.S. hospitals.
 Using highly-detailed administrative data, which examined every step in the care plan, they assessed how pneumonia management and outcomes differed between children with complex chronic conditions (CCCs) and children without these conditions.
 CCCs impact several different organs, require specialty pediatric care and, often, frequent hospitalization.

 To understand the effect of CCCs, Dr. Leyenaar and her colleagues studied how antibiotic management and outcomes vary among subgroups of children with these conditions.
 Those observed include children with CCCs including neuromuscular disorders, cardiovascular malformations, chronic respiratory conditions, renal conditions, gastrointestinal conditions, hematologic or immunologic conditions, metabolic conditions, malignant neoplasms and other congenital or genetic disorders.

 Dr. Leyenaar and her team found: